w2ak/Jekyll-Mono/_posts/2017-05-24-cisco-internship.md

 # Initial goals

 *Crafting the world's fastest file server* was originally the goal of the internship.
-Based on a few simple ideas a project was created to implement a tcp content delivery server that would be as fast as possible.
+Based on a few simple ideas a project was created to implement a TCP content delivery server that would be as fast as possible.

 ## Background ideas